-With so many hidden gems scattered throughout the country, figuring out what to do in Germany in limited time is bound to bewilder and confuse.
-All of what you’d expect of Germany is here: fairytale castles, sunny beer gardens, mysterious forests, medieval mountain towns, and modern cities.
+With so many hidden gems scattered throughout the country, figuring out what to do in Germany in 10 days is bound to bewilder and confuse.
+All of what you’d expect on a trip to Germany is here: fairytale castles, sunny beer gardens, mysterious forests, medieval mountain towns, and modern cities.
 Unfortunately, you can’t see it all.
-At least not without months at your disposal.
+(At least not without months at your disposal.)

 I’ve created this 10-day Germany itinerary with the time-crunched independent traveller in mind.
-No, it won’t cover the entire country in depth.
-But it will provide an introduction to Germany that will leave you wowed and wanting to explore Germany further.
+No, it won’t cover Germany in depth.
+But it’ll provide an introduction to Germany that will leave you wowed and wanting to explore Germany further.

-Stereotypes only get you so far trying to explain why Germany is so awesome.
-Germany’s a curious mix of beauty, authenticity, history and grittiness that’s impossible to explain in a few short paragraphs.
+Stereotypes only get you so far in trying to explain why Germany is so awesome.
+Germany is a curious mix of beauty, authenticity, history, and grittiness that’s impossible to explain in a few short paragraphs.

-When planning a trip to Germany on a time-crunch, I’d always recommend ratcheting your travel plans down to a smaller geographic area.
-Sure, it isn’t the size of Canada, but Germany isn’t small either.
+When planning a trip to Germany on a time crunch, I’d always recommend ratcheting your travel plans down to a smaller geographic area.
+Sure, Germany isn’t massive, but it isn’t small, either.
 Even with the efficient German transportation system, zipping across the entire country—from north to south or east to west—is difficult without the luxury of time on your side.

-At the end of the itinerary, I’ll offer suggestions on how to tweak the plan to your interests and how to take your trip to Germany (or Europe) further if you’ve got more time to spare.
+At the end, I’ll offer suggestions on how to tweak the plan to your interests and how to take your 10 days in Germany further if you’ve got more time to spare.

-No trip to Germany is complete without visiting Berlin.
+Any trip to Germany is incomplete without spending time in Berlin.
 There’s something intangible about visiting Berlin; it always leaves a lasting impression—good or bad—on anyone who steps foot here.

 Three days is hardly enough to dig into Berlin.
-But when you’re crammed for time on your 10-day trip to Germany, you’ll have to settle with just scratching the surface of Germany’s most complex city.
+But when you’re crammed for time, you’ll have to settle with just scratching the surface of Germany’s most complex city.

-With just 2 days in Berlin and 1 day dedicated to a day trip though, you’ll still get a good idea of what the city has to offer.
-Just don’t blame me if you want to extend your stay in Berlin a tad longer!
+Bank on two days in Berlin itself and one day dedicated to a day trip.
+You’ll still get a good idea of what the city has to offer.
+(Just don’t blame me if you want to extend your stay a tad longer!)

 Stroll down Unter den Linden

 There’s no better place to start exploring Berlin than Unter den Linden.
-Berlin Mitte’s most famous boulevard, named after the linden trees that line the centre pedestrian path, stretches from the Berliner Dom to Brandenburg Gate.
+Berlin Mitte’s most famous boulevard is named after the Linden trees lining the centre pedestrian path.
+Unter den Linden stretches from the Berliner Dom to Brandenburg Gate.